nicoverbruggen/phpmon/DEVELOPER.md

 If you'd like to create a production build, choose "Any Mac" as the target and select Product > Archive.

+## ✅ Testing

+In order to properly test everything, you will want to use the _PHP Monitor DEV_ target.
+There are unit and UI tests both.

+You may sporadically see failures in UI tests due to the following error: `Invalid parameter not satisfying: point.x != INFINITY && point.y != INFINITY`.
+This seems to be an issue with Xcode that Apple may need to resolve?

 ## 🚀 Release procedure

 1. Merge into `main`